Stewart Francke

-Stewart Francke (born September 15, 1958 in Saginaw, Michigan) is a singer/musician/songwriter in Detroit.
+Stewart Francke (September 15, 1958 – May 9, 2025) was an American singer, musician and songwriter in Detroit.

+Life and career

+Francke was born in Saginaw, Michigan on September 15, 1958.
+According to Pete Wurdock, Francke's manager, Stewart started performing music when he turned 19 years old.
+Bob Baldori, a founding member of The Woolies and a blues musician from the Midwest, served as his mentor during his formative years.

+Before focusing on music full-time, Francke worked as a music journalist for newspapers nationally, including the Detroit Metro Times, after graduating from the University of Redlands in California.

-His most recent CD, Heartless World (released May 31, 2011) features a guest appearance by Bruce Springsteen.
+One of his later CDs, Heartless World, released in May 2011, features a guest appearance by Bruce Springsteen.
 His album, Motor City Serenade, was recorded with the legendary Motown session band The Funk Brothers.

-Francke's music has won numerous awards: nine Detroit music awards, Hour Detroit's most popular musician 2002-2004, four straight ASCAP writer's awards, and the prestigious Point of Light Award for his work in cancer care.
+Francke's music won numerous awards: nine Detroit music awards, Hour Detroit's most popular musician 2002–2004, four straight ASCAP writer's awards, and the prestigious Point of Light Award for his work in cancer care.
 The Stewart Francke Leukemia Foundation (SFLF) was also presented the Partnership In Humanity Award by the Detroit Newspapers, and he was awarded a Creative Artist Grant by Artserve Michigan in 2003.

-A leukemia and bone marrow transplant survivor of 10 years, Francke often plays benefit concerts and donates his time to cancer support efforts.
-The SFLF continues to support many organizations such as Karmanos Cancer Institute, the Children's Leukemia Foundation, The National Bone Marrow Transplant Link, The Leukemia & Lymphoma Society and Gilda's Club.
-The priority mission of the foundation is to fund low income patients and increase marrow donation in minority communities.
-Francke and Broadway star Brian d'Arcy James recently raised $92,000 for the Fields Neurological Institute in their hometown of Saginaw, Michigan.

-The Stewart Francke Leukemia Foundation raised approximately $200,000 by 2000.
-An endowment was started at Karmanos Cancer Institute, to assist individuals in finding a compatible bone marrow match.

 In 2009, Stewart Francke received the 20th Anniversary Lifetime Achievement Arts Award from his hometown of Saginaw.

-He lives in Huntington Woods, Michigan with his wife Julia.
+Francke died on the morning of May 9, 2025, due to complications from a stroke he suffered in 2019.
+He was 66.